-- Encourage provision of a Tier 3 Neighborhood Green or a larger destination park adjacent to the Farm Women's Cooperative Market to provide green space and programming within a short walk of the future Metrorail station entrance and Purple Line station. - Allow structured parking to be built underneath the greenway or neighborhood green with sufficient soil depth for tree planting. - On blocks with existing single-unit homes, the greenway only occurs if the entire block is redeveloped.
+- Activate ground floors of buildings facing onto the greenway, provide entries, articulate/step back upper floors and encourage balconies to ensure that the greenway facing facade is compatible with adjacent neighborhoods and is not designed as the back of the building. - Encourage a larger destination park adjacent to the Farm Women's Cooperative Market on Parking Lot 24 to provide green space and programming within a short walk of the future Metrorail station entrance and Purple Line station. - Allow structured parking to be built underneath the greenway or neighborhood green with sufficient soil depth for tree planting.